-GCA also assists problem gamblers directly through our own programs, which have proven effective at helping problem gamblers limit or exclude themselves from accessing funds across GCA’s network of cash access services.
+GCA is a proud sponsor of the National Council on Problem Gambling (NCPG) and has integrated many of its initiatives, which have proven effective at helping problem gamblers limit or exclude themselves from accessing funds at locations where GCA provides cash access services.

-We strongly believe that STeP is the most unique and successful responsible gaming program available.
-While casino-run exclusion programs encompass individual gaming properties, STeP provides a way for gamblers to block their own access to cash across GCA’s entire network of ATMs, cash access kiosks, and booth services in 1,100 locations around the world.
-Simply put, in one simple step problem gamblers can exclude themselves from obtaining cash in the majority of the world’s casinos.
-People who believe they have a problem can download a form from GCA’s website and indicate which cards and/or accounts they want to restrict.
-Once entered, the account will be denied at all GCA access points for at least one year.
-After a year customers can terminate their enrollment in STeP, however if they do not, the restriction continues.
-The STeP exclusion is effective on credit cards, ATM debit cards, and checking accounts at both machine terminals and cashier’s desks.
+STeP is the most unique and successful responsible gaming program available.
+While casino-run exclusion programs encompass individual gaming properties, STeP provides a way for gamblers to block their own access to cash across GCA’s participating network of ATMs, cash access kiosks, and booth services.
+Players who believe they have a problem can download a form to Request to Block Transactions and indicate which cards and accounts they want to block.
+Once the form is processed by GCA, the identified account will be blocked at participating GCA access points for at least one year.
+After one year customers may choose to unblock their accounts.
+The account block remains in place until the player submits a form to Request to Unblock Transactions.
+The STeP exclusion is effective on credit cards, ATM debit cards, and checking accounts at both machine terminals and cashier cages

-Fill in appropriate form – one form instructs GCA to reject cash advances (Reject Card), the other instructs GCA to remove the rejection (Reinstate Card)
+Fill out appropriate form – one form instructs GCA to block transactions and the other instructs GCA to unblock transactions.

 Mail completed form to:

 7250 S Tenaya Way, Suite 100

 Las Vegas, NV 89113